Flaming Doctor Pepper

-A Flaming Doctor Pepper is a flaming cocktail with taste similar to the soft drink Dr Pepper, despite Dr Pepper not being one of its ingredients.
-It was invented at the Ptarmigan Club in Bryan, Texas (located near Texas A&M University).
+A Flaming Doctor Pepper, or Flaming Dr Pepper, is a flaming cocktail with taste similar to the soft drink Dr Pepper, despite Dr Pepper not being one of its ingredients.
+Dave Brinks of the Gold Mine Saloon lays claim to inventing the drink.

 Preparation

 It is usually made by filling a shot glass with 3 parts Amaretto and 1 part high-proof liquor, such as Everclear or Bacardi 151.
 The two liquors are not mixed; the high-proof alcohol is layered on top of the Amaretto.
 The shot is then set on fire and dropped into a glass half-filled with beer.
 The flames are extinguished by the beer, and the cocktail should then be drunk quickly.